Photography allows you to capture memories, stories, and different perspectives. Learn the reasons why photography is important.

 Instead of being something only the upper-class can have, it was now made available to the middle-class (Source: National Gallery of Art).

 At that time, the people of Germany were being suppressed and persecuted, which led to many fleeing to America.
 Most of the photos being taken were of World War II for magazines and newspapers.

 The 35mm was small and could take photos quickly.
 However, not all photographers used 35mm cameras.
 Some used the 120-format camera, which was usually a Rolleiflex.

 Later, the 35mm film camera became more versatile as it was improved.
 It had the ability to use a telephoto, zoom, and wide-angle lens.

 In the mid-1900s, the Polaroid was invented by Edwin H. Land (Source: Nithin Kalorth, Ph.D.).
 What made the Polaroid special was its ability to take a photo and print it within a minute.

-In 1975, the first digital camera was created by Eastman Kodak (Source: NASA).
+In 1975, the first digital camera was created by Eastman Kodak.
 Soon after, Canon, Nikon, Sony, Pentax, and other manufacturers began working on digital cameras too.

 At the end of the 20th century, newspapers and magazines shifted to digital (Source: HBS).
-Around this time, manufacturers began working on mirrorless cameras, which has become popular among many photographers.
+Around this time, manufacturers began working on mirrorless cameras, which have become popular among many photographers.